Fault-Tolerant Neural Networks from Biological Error Correction Codes: Introduction

-\begin{quote} \textbf{Digital fault tolerance.} A Boolean formula containing $N$ (error-free) gates can be simulated with probability of error at most $\epsilon$ using $\mathcal{O}(N \log^b(N/\epsilon))$ faulty gates for some $b > 0$.
-Each gate may fail with probability $p$ for $p < p_0$, where $p_0$ is independent of $N$ and independent of the noiseless formula depth. \end{quote}
+\begin{quote} \textbf{Digital Fault-Tolerance.} A Boolean formula containing \(N\) (error-free) gates can be simulated with probability of error at most \(\epsilon\) using \(\mathcal{O}(N \text{polylog}(N/\epsilon))\) faulty gates.
+Each gate may fail with probability \(p\) for \(p < p_0\), where \(p_0\) is independent of \(N\) and independent of the noiseless formula depth. \end{quote} In general, the value of \(p_0\) depends on the model of computation under study~\cite{pippenger1985on-networks,hajek1991on-the-maximum,evans1998on-the-maximum,evans1999signal,gao2005bifurcations}; for example, Ref.~\cite{evans1998on-the-maximum} demonstrated a noise threshold for reliable computation of \(p_0 = (3 - \sqrt{7}) / 4 \approx 0.09\) for Boolean formulas constructed from 2-input \nand~formulas, which are sufficient for universal computation.

-The digital setting of traditional fault tolerance strongly contrasts the \emph{analog} computation paradigm of the brain, where neurons operate using continuous rather than discrete values.
-While synaptic failure of neurons produces digital-like errors~\cite{Stevens1994,Hessler1993} that may be satisfactorily treated by an extension of von Neumann's construction (Fig.~\ref{fig:FT_ReLU}b), the neural spiking of biological axon output is also subject to additive Gaussian noise with a Fano factor of around one~\cite{Softky334}.
-We parameterize neuron noise by the probability $p$ of synaptic failure and the standard deviation $\sigma$ of neural output.
-The repetition-based scheme of von Neumann fails for nonzero $\sigma$: unlike the exponential suppression found for digital errors, repeating $N$ neurons in the presence of analog noise only reduces analog noise to $\sigma/\sqrt{N}$.
+The digital setting of traditional fault-tolerance strongly contrasts the \emph{analog} computation paradigm of neuroscience and machine learning, where neurons operate using continuous rather than discrete values.
+Here, we consider two biologically-motivated sources of error.
+The first is (1) synaptic failure, where a connection between neurons is dropped~\cite{stevens1994changes, hessler1993the-probability}; this may be modelled by having the neuron output \(0\) with some fixed probability \(p\).
+This is in essence a discrete error (the connection is either present or it is not) and may be satisfactorily treated by an extension of von Neumann's construction.
+The second source of error is (2) analog noise afflicting the output of a neuron~\cite{softky1993the-highly}; this may be modelled as additive Gaussian noise with standard deviation \(\sigma\).
+This second type of error is more difficult to correct and will require specialized treatment via the grid code mentioned above.